certifiedwaif/topserveR/README.md

 >
 ```

-Feel free to fork, hack new features, package, etc.!
+Feel free to fork, add new features, package, etc.!